shifengshierya/C-AME/README.md

 ## C-AME Source-code Usage
 This part is recommended for developers.
 ### Quick Start on Colab
-We provide a [Colab Demo](https://colab.research.google.com/drive/1gGKFL11XLAgi0Xxnxg8XdQQWVb9C4B0B?usp=sharing) of this code for a quickly try.
+We provide a [Colab Demo](https://colab.research.google.com/drive/1kOmRemx4p2Wqa2JtFeZtZNlCNiVo8zEc?usp=sharing) of this code for a quick try.
 ### Environment
 We use Python 3.10 for all the experiments.
 Install other dependencies via
 ```bash